Japan Research Center

 The Harvard Business School Japan Research Center (JRC) opened in January 2002.
 Located in Tokyo, its primary purpose is to support HBS faculty research and case-writing activities in Japan.
 JRC plays an important role in helping HBS advance its activities.
 Through its work in Japan, facilitated by the JRC, HBS strives to deepen faculty's understanding of and exposure to Japanese management issues, trends, and practices, as well as developing locally relevant case studies and course materials for use in MBA and Executive Education programs around the world.
 The School is heavily involved in strengthening ties with important constituencies in Japan (including companies, universities, government, and HBS alumni) - these relationships are critical to ensuring that the School's efforts have an impact.
 The work of the JRC has enabled the School's faculty to identify and study important management advancements in Japan, or develop and test their ideas within a Japanese framework.

-Francisco de Asís Martínez-Jerez, Masako Egawa, Emily Stecker, and Mayuka Yamazaki
+Hill, Linda A., Francisco de Asís Martínez-Jerez, Masako Egawa, Emily Stecker, and Mayuka Yamazaki

 McFarlan, F. Warren, and Akiko Kanno